shannonriester/outlook-chrome-extension/README.md

 3. future meetings bug

 // BACKLOG
-1. Handling "Today" view.
+- SetInterval/timer for every 5 minutes(?) to check for any old meetings...
-2. Handling "Month" view.
+- Handling "Month" view.
-3. Resize event
+- Resize event
+- Observe for changes to each meeting(?)